geek-cookbook/geek-cookbook/docs/community/discord.md

 !!! tip "Editing your most recent message"
     You can edit your most-recent message by pushing the up arrow, make your edits, and then push `Enter` to save!

-## How do I suggest something?

-1. Find the #completed channel (*under the **Suggestions** category*), and confirm that your suggestion hasn't already been voted on.
-2. Find the #in-flight channel (*also under **Suggestions***), and confirm that your suggestion isn't already in-flight (*but not completed yet*)
-3. In any channel, type `!suggest [your suggestion goes here]`.
-A post will be created in #in-flight for other users to vote on your suggestion.
-Suggestions change color as more users vote on them.
-4. When your suggestion is completed (*or a decision has been made*), you'll receive a DM from carl-bot